FY 2017 Outcomes and Data

 88% of clients responded that the services received made a difference.

-By providing more supports to more people in Vermont compared to national averages, we estimate that the VCP Network community based programs and services have saved taxpayers $77 million through the reduced emergency department utilization and hospital bed stays.
+By providing more supports to more people in Vermont compared to national averages, we estimate that the VCP Network community based programs and services have saved taxpayers over $50 million through the reduced emergency department utilization and hospital bed stays.